Drennan98/TeeTime/README.md

 ## Lighthouse Testing (Desktop and Mobile)

+Lighthouse testing is used to analyse a number of different things about a webpage.
+These can include performance, accessibility, best practices, SEO and Progressive Web App (PWA).

+**Here is a breif breakdown of what each audit category assesses:**

+1. Performance
+    - Measures a pages loading times.
+    - Some metrics include Total Blocking Time and Speed Index.
+    - Improvements will be suggested.

+2. Accessibility
+    - This will check how accessible the web page is to someone with disabilities.
+    - Evaluates aspects like the use of semantic HTML.
+    - Improvements will be suggested.

+3. Best Practices
+    - Ensures the web page uses modern web development practices.
+    - This will include checks for the correct use of API's.
+    - Indicates where the webpage might be using practices which could be considered deprecated.

+4. Search Engine Optimization (SEO)
+    - Assess optimization by search engines.
+    - Meta tags and valid HTML are just examples of what is analysed here.
+    - Provides better visibility in search results.

+5. Progressive Web App (PWA)
+    - Checks to see if the webpage meets PWA standards.
+    - Checks for criteria that make the page offline-capable.
+    - Helps with user experience.

+To perform a Lighthouse audit, **please follow these steps:**

+1. Inspect your page with Dev Tools.
+(Right click anywhere on the page and click "Inspect").

+2. In the top right hand panel, you will see a list of options, starting with "Elements" and ending with "Application".
+Click the ">>" button beside "Application" which will show a menu of other options, including Lighthouse.
+Click on Lighthouse.

+3. Click "Analyze page load".

 # Deployment

 ### The deployment process is done on a platform called Heroku.
 The deployment process is lengthy but is as follows: